 Believe it or not, an article in the September 2002 issue of Vegetarian Times made the same mistake.
 In a story titled “Amazing Aminos,” author Susan Belsinger incorrectly stated, “Incomplete proteins, which contain some but not all of the EAAs [essential amino acids], can be found in beans, legumes, grains, nuts and green leafy vegetables….
 But because these foods do not contain all of the EAAs, vegetarians have to be smart about what they eat, consuming a combination of foods from the different food groups.
 This is called food combining.”

 To wrongly suggest that people need to eat animal protein for proper nutrition encourages consumption of foods known to contribute to the incidence of heart disease, diabetes, obesity, many forms of cancer, and other common health problems.

-This article was originally published on Jeff Novick’s website.
+This article on complementary protein was originally published on Jeff Novick’s website.

 1 Circulation 2001;104: 1869-74.